Home » Read & Learn » SEO | SEM » Guide to Google SEO and E-A-T (Now E-E-A-T)

 If you follow SEO, you may have noticed an acronym that has become part of the conversation.
 This acronym tells you all you need to know and seriously consider regarding SEO.
 That acronym was E-A-T and stands for Expertise, Authority, and Trust.

 Search Engine Roundtable posted an article about content vs. website size.
-Google is saying size doesn’t matter… Interesting article.
-Here again, E-E-A-T is mentioned basically as a concept for creating customer-centric content – just one piece of the SEO puzzle.
+Google says size doesn’t matter.
+Interesting article.
+Here again, E-E-A-T is mentioned basically as a concept for creating customer-centric content, just one piece of the SEO puzzle.

 Danny Sullivan

-So, the above article argues that EEAT is not a ranking factor per se, but if you read between the lines, you find that EEAT is a signal.
-And Google algorithms listen to all kinds of signals.
+The above article argues that EEAT is not a ranking factor per se, but if you read between the lines, you find that EEAT is a signal.
+Google algorithms also listen to all kinds of signals.
 I look at EEAT as good advice.
-If a search engine publishes information on what they think is a good website, use it to your advantage.
+If a search engine publishes information on what it thinks is a good website, use it to your advantage.

 While E-E-A-T is not a ranking factor, “using a mix of factors that identify content as good E-A-T is useful.”

 There are many great resources for a deep dive into E-E-A-T, and I recommend that you do, you know, the “knowledge is power” thing.
-However, in this post, I’m just going to give you an overview of E-E-A-T so that you can start reviewing your site and content.
+However, in this post, I’ll provide an overview of E-E-A-T so that you can begin reviewing your site and content.

 I will update this post as new information and insight are discovered.
-However, it is clear that it is time to embrace what is required to rank well, or you will never do so.
+However, it is clear that it is time to embrace what is required to rank well; otherwise, you will never achieve this goal.

 What Does E-E-A-T Mean?